 Grass pollen is a very fine substance that looks like a powder.
-It has microspores called pollen grains that are being produced by the male part of the grass.
+Pollen grains are microspores produced by the male part of the grass.
 This grass pollen travels in the wind to fertilize the female part of the grass.
-Grass pollen spreads easily as they are very lightweight.
-This makes them easier to be breathed in which may cause allergies.
+Grass pollen spreads quickly as they are very lightweight.
+This makes them easier to be breathed in, which may cause allergies.
 These allergies vary and may show different signs and symptoms.
 One of them may be thunderstorm asthma.

 When is the Pollen Season in Australia?

-Your location in Australia may also be a factor in when pollen counts are at their highest.
-If you are in Brisbane and Darwin, you are more likely to experience high pollen for most of the year.
+Your location in Australia may also factor in when pollen counts are at their highest.
+If you are in Brisbane and Darwin, you will likely experience high pollen for most of the year.
 If you are in Melbourne and Hobart, high pollen counts may be observed during October and November.
 If you are in Adelaide, Sydney, or Canberra, you may have the pollen season during spring and summer.

-How is Pollen Grains Combined with a Thunderstorm?
+How are Pollen Grains Combined with a Thunderstorm?

 Pollen grains may be drawn up into the clouds while a thunderstorm forms.
 These absorb water, swell, and burst open.
-Pollen allergens are then released and may be pushed down to the ground level by weather conditions.
+Pollen allergens are released and may be pushed down to the ground by weather conditions.
 It may be as low as along the ground in the winds that come ahead of the rain.
-These may then be breathed into the lungs as the pollen allergens are very small.
+These may be breathed into the lungs as the pollen allergens are microscopic.
 As an effect, thunderstorm asthma attacks may be triggered.